Curry with rice

 Advertising

 If Canberra had to pick a culinary crush, it would be Indian.
-The city is full of curry-craving cooks who'd much rather indulge in the real deal stuff than settle for their own half-hearted attempts at home (let's face it, it just never tastes quite as good).
+The city is full of curry-craving residents, many of whom would much rather indulge in the real deal than settle for their own half-hearted attempts at home (let's face it, it just never tastes quite as good).
+Luckily for them, Canberra has a plethora of places serving everything from the smoky flavours of the tandoor oven and the fiery heat of a North Indian curry to South Indian dosas and a cooling lassi.

 🍕 The best pizza in Canberra